 The first year after Lilah was born was a bumpy one for Ben and Taylor.
 They had to learn how to navigate the new landscape of parenting.
 More daunting, they had to figure out their marriage, and how to transition from being a couple to being a family.

 “Having a newborn changes everything in your life, including your relationship,” says Taylor, a public relations director in San Francisco.
-“You and your partner are in straight-up survival mode, operating on no sleep and thinking about nurturing your relationship doesn’t even come into it because you are literally fantasizing about sleep the way people fantasize about sex.”
+“You and your partner are in straight-up survival mode, operating on no sleep and thinking about nurturing your relationship doesn’t even come into it because you are literally fantasizing about sleep the way people fantasize about intimacy.”

 As any parent knows, stress and sleeplessness can extend beyond the newborn phase and put strain on a marriage.
 Dave and his wife, Julie, struggled with sleep deprivation when their son, Gabe, stopped sleeping through the night when he was between six- and eight-months-old.
 After sleep training helped resolve that problem, the couple says they essentially “lost a whole year” dealing with a “threenager” when Gabe turned three.
 Those difficult stretches, Dave says, don’t make marriage any easier.